 British airport security allows knives with blades shorter than 4 inches (6cm) which is surprising as it is illegal to carry a knife in the UK with a blade longer than 3 inches.
 The TSA regulations were relaxed on smaller knives for a while but then reinstated.

-This is an example response to a passenger’s question regarding carrying a small pocket knife:
+This is the TSA’s response on Twitter to a passenger’s question regarding carrying a small pocket knife:

 Can you bring a pocket knife on a plane in carry on luggage?

 The TSA does not allow pocket knives in hand luggage at all.
 This is the current regulation on the TSA website relating to knives.

 This applies to taking small knives onboard or pen knives, Swiss army knives, leatherman, modeling knives, kitchen knives, throwing stars, box cutters and even scissors with a blade longer than 6 cms from the pivot point.